Canon 1Ds vs Fujifilm X-A5

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II, while the X-A5 does not have a direct successor.
+Both the 1Ds and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Fujifilm X-A5 Manual.